AlexandreMaestroni/AlexandreMaestroni.github.io/_posts/2023-05-24-fake_or_real.md

 The next problem that I encountered was that an image wasn't there to be reshaped.
 Hopefully, it was only ffor one so I just make the code to continue after this.

 ![](/images/image2.png "code to detect the broken image")

+I finally decided to replace this image by a blank one, considering the number of images we got, it should not impact the result a lot.